programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 If your image file size is over 100 MB, you will have to resize it to upload it to IIIF Workbench.
 If not, you can skip this step.

 Open the image in Preview.
-In the Mac menu bar at the top of the screen, click File > Export.
+In the Mac menu bar at the top of the screen, click **File > Export**.
 Select PNG, TIFF, or JPEG.
 Move the scroller so that the file size displayed is under 100 MB, but as close to lossless as possible.

 {% include figure.html filename="en-or-iiif-images-and-manifests-github-02.png" alt="A dialog box with file export options over a blurred photo of a cat resting on a blanket.
 Export options include filename, tags, download location, file format, quality, and file size." caption="Figure 2.
 The editor for resizing images in macOS Preview." %}